ralphbean/tos-rit-projects-seminar/doc/syllabus.rst

 ----

 Students' *paper prototypes* are presentations to the rest of the class on their idea for their game, *before a single line of code is written*.
-You will be graded on preparation and presentation.

-.. note : these are 'play session'.  grade based on students notes on their own evaluation
+These are 'play sessions'.
+You will need to bring some playable version of your game so we can all try it out.
+For instance, if you're thinking about a first-person-shooter, come with a set of rules for playing 'pointing tag' and we'll all really play it, in person.

+The rest of the students will comment on your prototype.
+Take notes and:
+ - Use them to improve your design
+ - Turn in a copy for your grade

 ----